nopnop2002/esp32-idf-sqlite3/README.md

 Although it is a very nice library, it cannot be built with ESP-IDF Ver5.
 Therefore, We changed it so that it can also be used with ESP-IDF Ver5.
 At the same time, we also changed the sample code so that it can be used with ESP-IDF Ver5.
+__If there is a issues in the original, the same issues will be found in this repository.__

 # Software requirements
 ESP-IDF V5.0 or later.